 Wash your hands

 Besides being vaccinated, the best thing to do to prevent catching the flu is to wash your hands and wash them often and thoroughly.
-Use soap and get a good lather going for at least 20 seconds.
+As you’ve heard consistently since February, use soap and get a good lather going for at least 20 seconds.
 Rinse and dry with a clean towel.

 Be considerate when sneezing and coughing

 When tissues aren’t handy, cough or sneeze into your upper sleeve to contain germs.
 Do not sneeze or cough into your hands as the next thing you touch will be compromised.
 This, too, may increase the risk of germs spreading to your family and friends.
 If a tissue is handy (best option) make sure you cover your nose and mouth with the tissue before sneezing and coughing into it.
-Important!
-Throw away used tissues in a proper waste receptacle.
+Remember to throw away used tissues in a proper waste receptacle and then practice hand hygiene.

 Don’t touch your face